Amelieli/Credit-Card-Default-Prediction/README.md

 Credit default prediction is central to managing risk in a consumer lending business.
 Credit default prediction allows lenders to
-- optimize lending decisions, which leads to a better customer experience and sound business economics and,
+- Optimize lending decisions, which leads to a better customer experience and sound business economics and,
-- Better manage cash flow
+- Better manage cash flow.

 Current models exist to help manage risk.
 But it's possible to create better models that can outperform those currently in use.

 There are a few challenges for this dataset: